tgstation/tgstation-server/README.md

 #### OAuth Configuration

 - `Security:OAuth:<Provider Name>`: Sets the OAuth client ID and secret for a given `<Provider Name>`.
-The currently supported providers are `GitHub`, `Discord`, `InvisionCommunity` and `TGForums`.
+The currently supported providers are `GitHub`, `Discord`, and `InvisionCommunity`.
 Setting these fields to `null` disables logins AND gateway auth with the provider, but does not stop users from associating their accounts using the API.
 Sample Entry:
 ```yml
 Security:
   OAuth: